Geoff Hunter (footballer): Port Vale

 Hunter was sold on to nearby Port Vale for £15,000 in August 1981, who were also struggling at the lower end of the Fourth Division under manager John McGrath.
 Hunter quickly became a key member of the midfield, playing 49 games in 1981–82, as the "Valiants" posted a seventh-place finish.
 He was an ever-present during the 1982–83 promotion winning season, also being selected as the PFA team of the year.
 He later said that: "It gave me a lot pride to be selected by my fellow professionals as part of the PFA side.
 It gives a your confidence, a big boost to know other players rate you".

-Vale failed to hold on to their Third Division status, and were relegated in 1983–84.
-McGrath was sacked and replaced by his assistant, John Rudge, in December, who continued to name Hunter in the first eleven.
+Vale failed to hold on to their Third Division status and were relegated in 1983–84.
+McGrath was sacked and replaced by his assistant, John Rudge, in December, who continued to name Hunter in the first XI.
 He played 51 games in 1984–85, as Rudge rebuilt his team.
 He played 57 games in 1985–86, scoring six goals, as he helped Vale to escape the division for a second time.
-However Rudge signed Paul Smith and Ray Walker for the 1986–87 campaign, and Hunter played just five league games.
+However, Rudge signed Paul Smith and Ray Walker for the 1986–87 campaign, and Hunter played just five league games.
 He was given a free transfer to Wrexham in May 1987, along with teammate Wayne Ebanks.

 Wrexham

 Dixie McNeil's Wrexham were looking for promotion out of the Fourth Division, though they missed out on the play-offs in 1987–88 by four points.
 Hunter made his debut in a 6–1 defeat to Torquay United.
 He scored his first league goal for the cub in a 3–0 win over Cardiff City at the Racecourse Ground.
-They managed to reach the play-offs in 1988–89, and defeated Scunthorpe United to reach the Final against Leyton Orient.
+They managed to reach the play-offs in 1988–89, and defeated Scunthorpe United to reach the final against Leyton Orient.
 The Welsh club lost 2–1 over the two-legged final, with Hunter playing both games.
 The "Robins"' form dropped during the 1989–90 campaign, and McNeil was replaced by Brian Flynn, as Wrexham finished in 21st place.
 Flynn blooded young midfielders Waynne Phillips and Gareth Owen, leaving Hunter's game time more limited.
 He nevertheless played against Manchester United in the second round of the UEFA Cup Winners' Cup, having featured against Norwegian side Lyngby in the first round.
-Wrexham finished bottom of the Football League in 1990–91, but avoided relegation due to the league's expansion.
+Wrexham finished bottom of the Football League in 1990–91 but avoided relegation due to the league's expansion.
 This was Hunter's last season, as he left the club in 1991 after his cruciate ligaments were injured in a tackle.